A guide explaining how to remove a Reserved IP address from a Vultr instance while keeping the IP in your account for future use.

 Detaching a Reserved IP from an instance removes the associated public network address from the instance's main network interface.
 You can detach a Reserved IP to reassign it to another instance, release unused resources, or adjust your network configuration.

-Follow this guide to detach Reserved IPs from a Vultr instance using the Vultr Customer Portal, API, or CLI.
+Follow this guide to detach Reserved IPs from a Vultr instance using the Vultr Customer Portal, API, CLI, or Terraform.

 Send a GET